Hokitika Festival

 Getting to the canyons

-All of the canyons require a private vehicle to access.
 Although you could turn up to the festival and ask nicely to get a ride with others, to avoid dissapointment we reccomend you arrange some partners and a seat in a vehicle before you get here.

 Frequently Asked Questions

-NZCA is a volunteer run, not for profit incorporated society.
-The refund policy is to reduce the burden on our volunteers, and ensure the NZCA is not out of pocket.
+NZCA is a volunteer-run, not-for-profit incorporated society.
+The refund policy is to reduce the burden on our volunteers and ensure the NZCA is not out of pocket.

 Festival Registration.